ADirin/OTP1_LectureMaterial/Week 1/Project Schedule  /Project_ topics.md

-# Three-Tier Java-Based Project Topics
+# Three-Tier React based (Java-Based) Project Topics

 __These projects are primarily web-based by nature, but you may also choose to implement them as standalone desktop applications or mobile apps.
 Make sure to decide on the solution platform before starting the implementation.__